Computer Science Degree Salary

 After paying for undergraduate school, you may balk at a grad program’s extra cost.
 On average, a master’s degree is priced between $30,000 and $40,000 in tuition and fees per year.
 But as in most industries, every additional Comp Sci college degree earns you a higher starting salary.
 Here are some high-paying jobs that master’s programs can provide:

 - Data Scientist – Data is the currency of tech companies, and many software developers need a quality data scientist to create successful algorithms, visualizations, and AI programs.
-With an average starting salary of $121,000, the job carries high responsibility as well as high value.
+With an average starting salary of $121,000, the job carries high responsibility and high value.

 - Networks or Cloud Architects – Cloud systems are increasingly popular among tech users.
-To be a developer and implementer of cloud systems, you’ll need skills in high-level programming and operating systems, which are worth a national average salary of $107,309.
+To be a developer and implementer of cloud systems, high-level computer programming and operating systems skills, which are worth a national average salary of $107,309.

 Across the board, the average computer science degree salary is comfortable, to say the least.
+More importantly, there's always room for growth.
+It's never too late to take up computer science majors and expand your skillset.
 And with continually soaring job demands, we believe this industry is full of opportunities.

-If you think computer science could be for you, consider North Central College.
+If you think computer science could be for you, consider the computer science program at North Central College.
 North Central’s bachelor’s degree program in computer science will give you a strong theoretical foundation.
 You’ll learn the most widely used skills and languages, and you’ll be presented with opportunities outside the classroom, such as internships and student research projects.

 If you’re interested in learning more about computer science as a major read our other articles “Is computer science hard? “, “Computer Science vs. Computer Engineering” and “Top computer science interview questions”.